shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-upload-csv-as-dataset.md

 ---
 id: domo-upload-csv-as-dataset
-title: Domo Template - Upload File as Dataset from Shipyard
+title: Domo Template - Upload File as Dataset from Platform
 hide_title: true
-sidebar_label: Upload File as Dataset from Shipyard
+sidebar_label: Upload File as Dataset from Platform
-description: Information about Shipyard's low-code Domo Upload File as Dataset from Shipyard blueprint.
+description: Information about Platform's low-code Domo Upload File as Dataset from Platform blueprint.
 Uploads a CSV as a Dataset in Domo
 keywords:
   - domo
   - blueprint
   - template
 ---

-# Domo - Upload File as Dataset from Shipyard
+# Domo - Upload File as Dataset from Platform

 ## Overview